HOLMS-lib/HOLMS/README.md

 - **K**: the minimal system is developed in `k_completeness.ml`;
 - **K4**: a system properly extended by GL is developed in `k4_completeness.ml`;
 - **GL**: provability logic is developed and fully parametrized in `gl_completeness.ml`;
-- **T**: a system that is not extended by GL or K4, nor is an extension of K4 or K4 is developed in `t_completeness.ml`.
+- **T**: a system that is not extended by GL or K4, nor is an extension of GL or K4 is developed in `t_completeness.ml`.

 HOLMS lays the foundation for a comprehensive tool for modal reasoning in HOL, offering a high level of confidence and full automation by providing the essential mathematical components of principled decision algorithms for modal systems.
 The automated theorem prover and countermodel constructor for K and GL, already integrated into our library in `k_decid.ml` and `gl_decid.ml`, serve as evidence of the feasibility of this approach merging general purpose proof assistants, enriched sequent calculi, and formalised mathematics.